dayton-outar/glif/api/foundations/SOFTWARE.LIBRARIES.md

 ## 4 Identifying Libraries

-Static libraries can be recognized by their ending: they end in "`.a`".
-Shared libraries have a "`.so`" extension, possibly with a version number following, such as `librt.so.1`.
-Both types of libraries start with the prefix "`lib`" and then have a unique name that identifies that library.
+Static libraries can be recognized by their ending: they end in `.a`.
+Shared libraries have a `.so` extension, possibly with a version number following, such as `librt.so.1`.
+Both types of libraries start with the prefix `lib` and then have a unique name that identifies that library.
 So, for example, the standard C++ static library is `libstdc++.a`, and the shared real-time library is `librt.so.1`.
-The "`rt`" in the name is short for real-time.
+The `rt` in the name is short for real-time.

 ## 5 Creating a Static Library